SaumyaKhati/Block-Shooter-Game/README.md

 **Project Instructions**
 - This repository contains all files you need to create your own (additional) Block Shooter levels or customize the existing ones by changing the design in whatever way you prefer.
-- All of the "relevant" files are in the Assets directory which has has been organized in a clean and comprehensive manner.
+- All of the "relevant" files are in the Assets directory which has been organized in a clean and comprehensive manner.
 - Particularly, the major cateogories that the files have been divided into are:
   - **Prefabs**: contains all game objects (blocks, ships, lasers, etc).
   - **Scripts**: contains all source files that control the behaviour of all game objects as well as the game flow itself.